pygame/pygame/docs/reST/ref/time.rst

       more than 40 frames per second.

-      Note that this function uses :func:`pygame.time.delay`, which uses lots of cpu in a busy loop to make sure that timing is more acurate.
+      Note that this function uses :func:`pygame.time.delay`, which uses lots of CPU in a busy loop to make sure that timing is more accurate.

       New in pygame 1.8.0.